-The Mallorca Files is poised to be one of the biggest hits of the upcoming winter television season.
-The much-anticipated series was pre-sold to stations in New Zealand, Japan, Finland, Czech Republic, Norway, Denmark and Sweden ahead of MIPCOM, the Cannes-based yearly global market trade show where content providers buy their entertainment content for the year.
+The Mallorca Files has turned out to be one of the biggest hits of the winter television season.
+Even before its launch at the end of November, 2019, the much-anticipated series was pre-sold to stations in New Zealand, Japan, Finland, Czech Republic, Norway, Denmark and Sweden ahead of MIPCOM, the Cannes-based yearly global market trade show where content providers buy their entertainment content for the year.

-Affordable Mallorca Tip: For our German readers: The series will be shown on ZDF as soon as synchronization is finished which will probably be sometime in spring 2020.
+Affordable Mallorca Tip: For our German readers: The series will be shown on ZDF as soon as synchronization was finished in Spring 2020.

 The Show #